gtscio/.github/profile/README.md

 <h1 style="display:flex;align-items:center;gap:10px">
 <img src="logo.svg" width="32px" height="32px">
-GTSC
+TWIN
 </h1>

-Welcome to the GTSC repository.
+Welcome to the TWIN repository, to learn more about the TWIN foundation visit [https://www.twin.org/](https://www.twin.org/).

-You can read the documentation that supports this repository at [https://docs-next.gtsc.io/](https://docs-next.gtsc.io/)
+Documentation for development using TWIN can be found at [https://www.twindev.org/](https://www.twindev.org/)

-To install the code for all the framework repositories, refer to the [Workspace repository](https://github.com/gtscio/workspace) which includes all the other repositories as submodules.
+To install the code for all the framework repositories, refer to the [Workspace repository](https://github.com/twinfoundation/workspace) which includes all the other repositories as submodules.
 Follow the instructions in the repository to learn how to use it.

 ## Applications